vaeinoe/moraydular/powerbus/README.md

  * **2x** standard rectifier diodes, any of 1N4001...1N4007 will do
  * **1x** 10uF electrolytic capacitor, 16V or higher voltage rating
  * **1x** 100nF ceramic capacitor

+ # Wide Version #

+ Also included in the repository is a wide 14-way variant (moraydular_powerbus_wide) with roughly 50x380mm size, and .156 connector footprints on both ends.
+The functionality and design are otherwise essentially the same as with the normal narrow version.
+The parts list differs only by the two additional box headers / pin strips required.